Cornelliana: Hoy Field

 One campus legend says that the first person to hit a home run out of Cornell's baseball field was former U.S. president George H. W. Bush while he was a student at Yale University.
 Though Bush played at Hoy Field, this legend is not true.
 The first player to hit an outside-the-park home run was a student at Syracuse University.
 The second person to achieve this feat was Columbia University student and future baseball hall-of-famer Lou Gehrig on April 21, 1923.

 Relationships

 Many Cornell legends relate to relationships.
 One says that if a student refuses a kiss on the suspension bridge that stretches across Fall Creek next to the Johnson Museum of Art, the bridge will collapse into the gorge.
 Another legend says that if a couple walks around the entire perimeter of Beebe Lake while holding hands, the two are destined to be engaged.
 Yet another legend says that about 60% of Cornell students marry other Cornellians.
 In reality, the number is closer to 8%.

 Lore

-Campbell Soup

-Campbell Soup cans' colors are red and white.
-Cornell's colors are red (carnelian, specifically) and white.
-The similar colors are no coincidence.
-In 1898, Herberton Williams, a Campbell's executive, convinced the company to adopt a red and white color scheme, because he was taken by the crisp colors of the Cornell University football team's uniforms.
-In 2004, at the urging of The Image Committee of the Student Assembly, Cornell University officially reverted to a version of this shade of red (PMS 187) after a four-year brush with the much brighter PMS 186.